SoulsCalibre/Win11Toolbars/README.md

 ## Why compile `list_widget.pyw` into an exe file?

 Python files are not able to be pinned to the taskbar.
 Exe files and shortcuts to them can.
-If you would like, you can delete the `list_widget` folder and rebuild it using `build_list_widget.bat`.
-This requires the pyinstaller library.

 ## Notes